-Moderna’s Omicron shot yields antibodies against new variants - The Boston Globe
+Moderna’s omicron shot yields antibodies against new variants - The Boston Globe

-Moderna Inc.’s omicron-targeting vaccine triggered the production of antibodies against the strains’ newest variants, though the immune response was less robust than seen with the original version that emerged late last year.
+(Bloomberg) — Moderna’s omicron-targeting vaccine triggered the production of antibodies against the strain’s newest variants, though the immune response was less robust than seen with the original version that emerged late last year.

-Everyone given Moderna’s lead omicron immunization generated neutralizing antibodies against BA.4 and BA.5 in the latest trial involving about 800 people, the Cambridge, Massachusetts-based company said in a statement.
-However, the level of antibodies induced against the newer strains was lower than the shot produced against the original version of omicron.
+Everyone given Moderna’s lead omicron immunization generated neutralizing antibodies against BA.4 and BA.5 in the latest trial involving about 800 people, the Cambridge-based company said in a statement.
+However, the amount of antibodies induced against the newer strains was lower than the shot produced against the original version of omicron.

 Advertisement